Maternity - What is the Law?

 In one of the few examples of lawful discrimination, the Maternity and Parental Leave etc Regulations give employees who are on maternity leave and are placed at risk of redundancy the right to be prioritised for any suitable alternative employment over other employees who are also at risk.
 Failure to do this by an employer could lead to a claim of automatic unfair dismissal.

 If a disciplinary issue comes to light whilst an employee is on maternity leave, or it becomes necessary to make an employee on maternity leave redundant, the employer would be well advised to seek appropriate legal advice before acting to fully understand the risks (there will be some) and the options available to them.

-Should you require any assistance in ensuring you are following the correct processes when dealing with those on or returning from maternity leave, or if you are concerned over your rights as an employee, please get in touch to find out more about how we may be able to help.
+Should you require any assistance regarding an employment issue relating to maternity leave, please get in touch to find out more about how we may be able to help.

 Speak to one of our legal experts in a free initial consultationBook your appointment today